 - That it was their negligence that caused the accident.

-Attorneys negotiate most claims of this nature through settlements out of court and only a lawyer can explain to the funding firm where your case stands and its chances of how much it can win.
+Attorneys negotiate most claims of this nature through settlements out of court and only a lawyer can explain to the lender where your case stands and its chances of how much it can win.

-Because settlement lenders are trusting your attorney to make payment when your case reaches a resolution due to the high risks involved, showing that your claim is solid can go a long way toward securing lower rates and caps on the loan.
+Because settlement lenders are trusting your attorney to make payment when your case reaches a resolution due to the high risks involved, showing that your claim has merits can go a long way toward securing lower rates and caps on the loan.

 Once your case gets approved for the cash advance, you sign a non-recourse loan agreement, which specifies the payment details, rates and terms.
 You can choose to get the funds either through a wire transfer or cheque.